 We love all veg, so plain steamed cauliflower works for us, but it’s not everyone’s cup of tea.
 Try chopping up your cauli, rubbing lots of curry powder into it and baking it for 15-20 minutes.
 It’s like a cauliflower bahjee but without all the ghee – fantastic.

 Perhaps an acquired taste for some as it has quite a strong aniseed taste to it.
-We like it two ways – baked and as a salad ingredient.
-You’ll find a lot of recipes for fennel and artichoke hearts – both baked and raw.
+We like it two ways; baked and as a salad ingredient.
+You’ll find a lot of recipes for fennel and artichoke hearts, both baked and raw.
 It does work really well with artichokes.
 Buy the artichokes in oil, drain them, add about twice as much fennel, season with salt and pepper, mix it all up.
 Fresh and tasty.

-A cross between kale and sprouts.
+These are a cross between kale and sprouts.
 I know, neither are the nation’s favourites.
 Kalettes don’t taste like you might expect – they are one of our favourites – delicious!
 Simply steamed is the best bet for kalettes.

 I’m sure you’ve had roasted parsnips with a roast dinner – essential!
 But they don’t need to be dripping with oil.
 A little spray will do the job.